Experience and Expertise

 How do I get to El Kinder Portugués Tour starting point?

-To facilitate your travel for the start of your walk, we will meet the group in Porto, which has airline connections from around the world!
-Your guide will meet you at a central hotel for your first day’s transfer.
+For the start of your walk, we will meet the group in Güimaraes, which has train connections from both Porto and Lisbon!
+Your guide will meet you at a central hotel for your first day’s Orientation Meeting and local guided visit.
 If you need assistance with hotel arrangements, we will be happy to help.

-How do I get from Santiago Compostela to Lisbon and other cities?
+How do I get from Santiago de Compostela to Lisbon, Porto and other cities?